 You’re responsible for paying interest on unsubsidized loans at all times.
-You could defer interest while in school, during the grace period, or during deferment, but it will still accrue and be added to your principal when you start making payments.
+You can defer interest while you're in school or during the grace period, but it will still accrue and be added to your principal balance when you start making payments.

-Available to all students, not just those showing financial need
+They're available to all students, not just those showing financial need.

-You can defer interest while in school and during grace periods
+You can defer interest while you're in school and during grace periods.

-Interest rate lower than the PLUS loan interest rate
+The interest rate is lower than the PLUS loan interest rate.

-Interest added to your final bill upon graduation or the end of any grace period
+Interest is added to your final bill upon graduation or at the end of any grace period.

-$138,500 cap in total subsidized and unsubsidized loans for grad and professional students
+There's a $138,500 cap in total subsidized and unsubsidized loans for graduate and professional students.

 Student Loans With Grace Periods

-Most federal loans offer a six-month grace period, except Direct PLUS loans, which are primarily for parents and graduate students and have no grace period.
-Most private student loans don’t offer grace periods, but check with your lender to see if it’s offered.
+Most federal student loans offer a six-month grace period, except Direct PLUS loans.
+These are primarily for parents and graduate students.
+Most private student loans don’t offer grace periods, either, but check with your lender to be sure.

-Your grace period may be extended if you’re called to active duty military or return to school before your grace period ends.
-Your grace period may end early if you consolidate your loans.
+Your grace period might be extended if you’re called to active-duty military service, or if you return to school before your grace period ends.
+Your grace period might end early if you consolidate your loans.

-The total student loan repayment amount depends on the type of loan, total loan amount, loan interest rate, duration of the repayment period, and your chosen repayment plan.
-That said, there are still a few options that may help you save money on student loan interest:
+The total student loan repayment amount depends on the type of loan you take out, the total loan amount, the loan interest rate, the duration of the repayment period, and your chosen repayment plan.
+There are still a few options that might help you save money on student loan interest, however:

-- Accept subsidized loans before turning to unsubsidized loans.
+- Accept subsidized loans before resorting to unsubsidized loans.

 - Shop around for a private student loan interest rate that works for your budget.

-- Ask your student loan servicer whether you can receive an interest-rate reduction if you enroll in autopay, make all payments on time, and if any other discounts are available.
+- Ask your student loan servicer whether you can receive an interest-rate reduction if you enroll in autopay and make all payments on time, and whether any other discounts are available.

-- After you graduate, paying off your student loans on a faster timetable decreases the total amount you end up paying (although your payments will be higher).
+- Paying off your student loans on a faster timetable decreases the total amount of interest you'll end up paying after you graduate, although your payments will be higher.

-Refinance your student loan to get a better interest rate or consolidate your student loans to bring down the average rate.
+You might also consider refinancing your student loan to get a better interest rate, or consolidating your loans to bring down the average rate.